Modal windows

 Title

-To set the title, use the title
+To set the title of the modal window, the title

 Layout::modal('exampleModals', [